Log in with RealMe

 The Memorandum of Understanding

-The Memorandum of Understanding (MoU) is an initial agreement between all the co-location parties, including GPG.
+The Memorandum of Understanding (MoU) is an initial agreement between all the co-location parties.
 It’s designed to document the intent to lease and outlines:

 • project parameters, including: